Emma-Nnopu and Weber State host Seattle U - WTOP News

 Seattle; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Weber State faces Seattle U after Antoniette Emma-Nnopu scored 20 points in Weber State’s 73-69 loss to the North Dakota Fighting Hawks.
+BOTTOM LINE: Weber State plays Seattle U after Antoniette Emma-Nnopu scored 20 points in Weber State’s 73-69 loss to the North Dakota Fighting Hawks.

-The Redhawks are 1-1 in home games.
-Seattle U ranks sixth in the WAC at limiting opponent scoring, allowing 73.3 points while holding opponents to 46.3% shooting.
+The Redhawks have gone 1-1 at home.
+Seattle U is 1-0 in games decided by 3 points or fewer.

-The Wildcats are 1-4 on the road.
-Weber State is 1-2 in games decided by 10 or more points.
+The Wildcats are 1-4 in road games.
+Weber State averages 19.1 turnovers per game and is 1-1 when winning the turnover battle.

 Seattle U scores 59.8 points per game, 12.3 fewer points than the 72.1 Weber State gives up.
 Weber State’s 40.0% shooting percentage from the field this season is 6.3 percentage points lower than Seattle U has allowed to its opponents (46.3%).

-TOP PERFORMERS: Candy Edokpaigbe is scoring 10.0 points per game with 4.7 rebounds and 2.0 assists for the Redhawks.
+TOP PERFORMERS: Candy Edokpaigbe is shooting 52.4% and averaging 10.0 points for the Redhawks.

-Taylor Smith is scoring 11.7 points per game and averaging 5.1 rebounds for the Wildcats.
+Kendra Parra averages 1.7 made 3-pointers per game for the Wildcats, scoring 8.0 points while shooting 35.3% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.